 Ideally you want 42″ – 48″ of space between your island and the kitchen cabinets.
 This allows for easy movement around the kitchen and for appliance doors to open without interference.

 Many people choose kitchen cabinet bases for their kitchen islands.
-For a small kitchen, you can use just one cabinet base. for a larger kitchen, you can use several cabinet bases to create the perfect size of base cabinets for your kitchen.
+For a small kitchen, you can use just one cabinet base.
+For a large island, you can use several cabinet bases to create the perfect size of base cabinets for your kitchen.

 A standard counter height kitchen island is 3 feet.
 A bar height island is 3.5 feet.

 Check out the Facebook marketplace or thrift stores for inexpensive base options. it is good to have your island size in mind before looking.
-Alternatively, you can purchase inexpensive base cabinets at Home Depot.
+Alternatively, you can purchase inexpensive base cabinets at Home Depot or get IKEA cabinets to use as a base.

 You will want to plan for 12″ – 15″ to accommodate seating at your kitchen island.

-As you can see getting creative with your kitchen island design can save you money and add more storage, more workspace, and additional seating.
+As you can see getting creative with your kitchen island design is a great way to save you money and add more storage, more workspace, and additional seating.
 The kitchen is the heart of the home and a beautiful island will be the spot where everyone will gather.
-We often use the island as a buffet to serve from – the uses are endless!
+We often use the island as a buffet to serve our guests – the uses are endless!
 Also, be sure to check out my post on a super easy kitchen Island centerpiece idea, and for more ideas for decorating your kitchen island visit my complete guide to stylishly decorating your kitchen island post.

 Thank you for visiting a kitchen island idea made from base cabinets post.
-I hope it inspires you to think out of the box with your own DIY kitchen island ideas.
+I hope it inspires you to think out of the box with your own DIY kitchen island project!

 Ours is 38″ which has worked out fine.
 Dishwasher and oven doors opens easily.
 Thanks for visiting the blog!